fbgencer/fbgc/README.md

 ![](https://github.com/fbgencer/fbgc/blob/master/fbgc_small_logo.png)

 - Written in C for small memory environments as a calculator and interpreted programming language.
-However, fbgc is getting powerful to become a programming language or a scientific calculation tool on computers.
+However, ![fbgc] is getting powerful to become a programming language or a scientific calculation tool on computers.

 ##### History
-- It started as a calculator using [Shunting Yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) for fbgc parser.
-Later it growed and it shows a capacity to become a programmin language.
+- It started as a calculator using [Shunting Yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) for ![fbgc] parser.
+Later it growed and it shows a capacity to become a programming language.
 Since then it has been improved and also it's under development.
 - Inspired by Python, Matlab, and of course C. Yet it tries to differ somehow from these languages while keeping their good but changing features that is thought as useful.

 #### Features